 When working with notes, the Detail Editor Panel appears as a standard "piano roll" editor, with notes placed on their vertical pitch at the appropriate horizontal time.
-The notes can be created and edited in the exact same fashion as clips are (see section 4.2.2, and section 4.2.3).
+The notes can be created and edited in the exact same fashion as clips are (see section 4.2.1, section 4.2.2, and section 4.2.3).